 At first, the coordinates of the charges are chosen randomly in the domain, and the charges are left to repel each other with a sufficiently long--range interaction ($s \approx 5-10$).
 Under the effect of the interaction the configuration of charges reaches the equilibrium, corresponding to an ordered arrangement of points on the domain.
 The procedure is then repeated by progressively increasing the value of $s$ (i.e. making the range of the interaction shorter and shorter) while updating $\lambda$, until reaching values of $s$ ($s \geq 10^8$) which correspond essentially to a contact interaction ($V = \infty$ for $r^2 \leq \lambda$ and $V=0$ for $r^2>\lambda$).
 The final points obtained at the end are then promoted to be the center of disks of radius $\sqrt{\lambda^{(\rm fin)}}/2$ and the packing fraction (density) is obtained as the ratio between the area covered by the disks and the area of the domain.
 The algorithm does not provide a direct optimization of the packing fraction and this procedure has to be repeated many times in order to find denser configurations.

-A major limitation of the original algorithm of ref.~\cite{Nurmela97} and also of the algorithms discussed in refs.~\cite{Amore23a, Amore23b, Amore23c} is represented by the fact that it works only for special domains, such as the square, the circle or, more in general, regular polygons.
-This occurs because the algorithm does not work directly with the physical container (domain) of the disks, but with a smaller domain of the charges.
-Because of this the two domains must be related by a scale transformation, otherwise the nature of the problem would vary during the process and any comparison between configurations would not make any sense.
+{The primary limitation of the original algorithm presented in Ref.\cite{Nurmela97}, as well as the algorithms discussed in Refs.\cite{Amore23a, Amore23b, Amore23c}, is that they are restricted to specific geometrical domains, such as squares, circles, or regular polygons.
+This limitation arises because the algorithm does not work directly with the physical container but with a smaller domain.
+Consequently, a scale transformation must be applied to relate the two domains, otherwise the nature of the problem would change during the process, rendering any comparison between configurations meaningless.}

 In ref.~\cite{Amore23d}, however, this problem has been completely solved by introducing in the problem auxiliary degrees of freedom (image charges) that allow one to work directly with the physical domain.
 Just like in classical electrostatics, an image charge is a fictitious charge placed outside the domain on a line joining the physical charge that crosses the border normally.
 Each physical charge may have more than one image, although only the ones that are closer to the border are relevant.
 While image charges do not interact between themselves (they can even get very close to each other) they interact with the physical charges with the same interaction of eq.~(\ref{eq_V}), with the only difference that now $\lambda$ must also take into account the squared distance between charges and image charges.
 If a physical charge gets too close to the border of the domain it will feel a strong repulsion from its image charge and it will be pushed inwards.
 In this way, when $s$ is very large, all the physical charges will correspond to the centers of well--packed disks inside the domain, as desired.